Mixing in two-dimensional shear flow with smooth fluctuations: Decay of the scalar

 Here we consider decay of the passive scalar, which is described by the basic equation (\ref{eq:25}) with $f=0$.
 We are interested in evolution of correlation functions of the passive scalar $\vartheta$ that have to be obtained by averaging over the statistics of the random flow.
 The statistical properties of $\vartheta$ appear to be extremely non-Gaussian at $\tau\gg1$, where the dimensionless time $\tau$ is introduced by Eq. (\ref{taudef}).
 We establish some features of the statistics.

-Further we examine quantities obtained by averaging over an ensemble of the initial values of $\vartheta$ realized initially, at $t=0$.
-Since the equation (\ref{eq:25}) is linear, the passive scalar $\vartheta$ for a given velocity of the flow at any time is presented as a sum of large number of independent variables.
-Therefore, as a consequence of the central limit theorem, the field $\vartheta$ possesses Gaussian statistics at a given flow.
-One can say that the passive scalar statistics, obtained by averaging over the initial values of $\vartheta$, is Gaussian due to overlapping of many blobs of the passive scalar.
+Further we examine quantities obtained by averaging over an ensemble of the realizations of the initial distributions $\vartheta(0,{\bm r})$.
+We consider each one as the aggregation of similar blobs of the scalar fluctuations placed in the flow at $t=0$, keeping zero total amount of scalar.
+Assuming the limit of their high concentration, i.e. overlapping of many blobs in each point, value of $\vartheta(0,\bm{r})$ is a sum of large number of independent variables.
+Thus, as a consequence of the central limit theorem, the field $\vartheta(0,\bm{r})$ possesses Gaussian statistics with zero mean~\cite{vergeles2006spatial}.

 Let us introduce the object ${\mathcal F}(t,{\bm r}_1,\bm r_2)$ that is the product $\vartheta(t,\bm r_1) \vartheta(t,\bm r_2)$ averaged over the statistics of the initial values of $\vartheta$.
 To find any correlation function of the scalar, one should take the product $\vartheta(\bm r_1) \vartheta(\bm r_2) \dots$ and average it first over the initial statistics and then over the statistics of the random velocity field.
 The first step reduces the product $\vartheta(\bm r_1) \vartheta(\bm r_2) \dots$ to the product of ${\mathcal F}$'s with some combinatoric factor in accordance with Wick theorem \cite{wick1950theorem}.
 To make the second step, one should establish statistical properties of ${\mathcal F}$.
 We proceed to the problem.